The sweet solution for better health, naturally!

 Although xylitol tastes and looks exactly like sugar, that is where the similarities end.
-Xylitol is like sugar, except good for you.
-While sugar wreaks havoc on the body, xylitol heals and repairs.
+Xylitol is like sugar, except there are xylitol health benefits.
+While excessive sugar wreaks havoc on the body, xylitol heals and repairs.
 It also builds immunity, protects against chronic disease and has anti-aging benefits.

 Clearing the nasal passages

-Research suggests significant benefits to using xylitol as a nasal spray.
+Research suggests significant xylitol health benefits such as as a nasal spray.
 When infectious germs in the sinuses adhere to mucous membranes and nasal tissues, they can lead to infection and disease.
-The addition of precise amounts of xylitol to saline nasal spray makes it much more effective in moisturizing and clearing the nasal passages.
+The addition of xylitol to saline nasal spray makes it both harder for many of these invaders to hold on, and for our natural defenses to wash them out.

-Since xylitol reduces the germs, pollutants and irritants from sticking to the tissue, regular use of xylitol nasal spray results in fewer respiratory infections and easier breathing.
+Since xylitol reduces the germs, pollutants and irritants from sticking to the tissue, regular use of xylitol nasal spray results in fewer respiratory infections and easier breathing to name some of the xylitol health benefits.
 The concentration of xylitol stimulates our own defensive washing of the nose.
 Additionally, xylitol decreases the concentration of salt in the airway surface fluid which helps our own antibiotic substances there to be more effective—the problem with saline.

 Preventing ear infections